 All drives are accessible from the front of the server.
 For servicing the DVD-ROM, you will need to remove the top chassis cover.
 The hard drives can be installed and removed from the front of the chassis without removing the top chassis cover.
 Depending upon your system configuration, your system may have one or more drives installed.
-For detailed information about how to install disk drives, see "Hard Disk Drives (C2108-G8 Chassis)" on page 41.
+For detailed information about how to install disk drives, see "Hard Disk Drives (C2108-G9 Chassis)" in Chapter 5.